franko/gsl-shell/doc/user-manual/nlinfit.rst

 Note also that the assignment to the elements of the vector ``f`` and the matrix ``J`` are done only if their respective variables ``f`` and ``J`` are not ``nil``.

-Once that the function is defined the most delicate work is done and you should crete a non-linear fit solver of the appropriate size N and P with the function :func:`num.nlinfit`.
+Once that the function is defined the most delicate work is done and you should create a non-linear fit solver of the appropriate size N and P with the function :func:`num.nlinfit`.
 Once the non-linear fit solver is defined you indicate the function ``fdf`` and the values using the method :meth:`~NLinFit.set`.
-Then you shoud iterate the search procedure with the method :meth:`~NLinFit.iterate` and test the convergence with the method :meth:`~NLinFit.test`.
+Then you should iterate the search procedure with the method :meth:`~NLinFit.iterate` and test the convergence with the method :meth:`~NLinFit.test`.

 Here a complete example::